 Jesus Christ came to this earth with a message of salvation, which the Bible calls 'the gospel of the Kingdom of God.'
-John Ritenbaugh, in setting up the final article in the series, describes just what Christ's gospel is and its relationship to Christian works.
+John Ritenbaugh, in setting up the final article in the series, describes just what Christ's gospel is and its relationship to Christian . . .

-Many think works and faith are incompatible, but the Bible instructs us to do works of faith.
+Many think works and faith are incompatible, but the Bible tells us to do works of faith.
 What are they?
-These are things we MUST do during the process of salvation.
+These are things we must do during the salvation process.

 A Statement of Purpose and Beliefs of the Church of the Great God